connorslade/sdr-workshop/slides/0-introduction.md

 <div>

 - A radio system where components that were traditionally implemented with analog hardware are implemented with software
-- SDR as a thing is a device that receives and digitizes RF data for processing on a computer
+- SDR as a thing is a device that receives and digitizes radio frequency data for processing on a computer
 - Building blocks of wireless communication protocols like Wi-Fi (QAM), Bluetooth (FSK), and Cellular (QAM)

 </div>